-\paragraph{Transfer to dense tasks.} We evaluate transfer to COCO object detection and segmentation (\cref{tab:transfer_coco_resnet50}) using Mask R-CNN with FPN and a ResNet-50 backbone.
+\paragraph{Transfer to dense tasks.} We evaluate transfer to COCO object detection and segmentation (\Cref{tab:transfer_coco_resnet50}) using Mask R-CNN with FPN and a ResNet-50 backbone.
 Dense tasks require spatially detailed features, providing a complementary assessment of learned representations beyond classification.
-Our multi-task BYOL outperforms supervised pretraining (41.8 vs.\ 39.0 AP for detection, 38.0 vs.\ 35.4 AP for segmentation) and prior SSL methods, achieving the highest AP on both tasks.
-These results suggest that the multi-task formulation produces representations that generalize well and could be used in a variety of downstream vision tasks.
+The MULAN framework outperforms supervised pretraining (41.8 vs.\ 39.0 AP for detection, 38.0 vs.\ 35.4 AP for segmentation) and prior SSL methods, achieving the highest AP on both tasks.
+These results suggest that the multi-task formulation produces representations that generalize well and could be used in a variety of downstream tasks.

-Finally, we report semi-supervised learning and fine-tuning results in App.~\ref{app:additional_evals}.
+We further report semi-supervised learning and fine-tuning results in App.~\ref{app:additional_evals}.